|

 The rationale behind this design is based on the different display and input solutions found in MIDP devices.
 These differences imply that the component layout, scrolling, and focus traversal will be implemented differently on different devices.
 If an application were required to be aware of these issues, portability would be compromised.
 Simple screenfuls also organize the user interface into manageable pieces, resulting in user interfaces that are easy to use and learn.

-There are three categories of Displayable
+There are three categories of Displayable objects:

 structure of these screens is predefined, and the application cannot